 Reading about - or seeing - different colour schemes, you may see some combinations that are familiar to you.

-Red and Green, a complimentary scheme?
+Red and Green, a complementary scheme?
 Christmas.

 That Triadic example pictured?
 Definitely evokes Halloween.